finos/legend/docs/tutorials/query-builder.md

 ### Review execution time and result set size of your query
 You can see how long it takes to run your query and how many rows are being returned.
 This will help users to identify issues with their query.
 More details and **video walkthrough** [here](https://github.com/finos/legend-studio/pull/1244).

+### Toggle between light & dark theme
+Click on the light bulb icon on the top right corner and you will see the Query Editor in light theme.
+More details and **video walkthrough** [here](https://github.com/finos/legend-studio/pull/1388).

 ## Test Querying your Data model